-The Agency may allocate 2004 tax credits outside of the normal process to projects that: 1) address the loss of housing due to the effects of a natural disaster, 2) allow the Agency to comply with HUD regulations regarding timely commitment of funds, 3) prevent the loss of federal investment, 4) provide housing for underserved populations and/or 5) are part of a settlement agreement of legal action brought against a local government.
+The Agency may allocate 2005 tax credits outside of the normal process to projects that: 1) address the loss of housing due to the effects of a natural disaster, 2) allow the Agency to comply with U.S. Department of Housing and Urban Development (HUD) regulations regarding timely commitment of funds, 3) prevent the loss of federal investment, 4) provide housing for underserved populations and/or 5) are part of a settlement agreement of legal action brought against a local government.
 The total amount of such allocation(s) shall not exceed \$1,000,000.
 The Agency may also make a forward commitment of the next year's tax credits in an amount necessary to fully fund projects with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan in the year credits are to be allocated.
-In the event that credits are returned, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.
+In the event that credits are returned or the state receives credits from the national pool, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.

-The limitations on awards listed above and those contained in Sections II(A), II(B) and II(C) may be exceeded in order to completely fund a project request.
+The limitations on awards listed above and those contained in Sections II(A), II(B) and II(D)(1) may be exceeded in order to completely fund a project request.